raygo0312/jastylest/template-document.typ

   office: "", // author's office
   author: "", // author's name
-  date: false, // insert today's date it,
+  date: false, // insert today's date
+  two-columns: false, // the number of columns in pages it,
 ) = {
+  // set the fonts for text
+  set text(
+    font: font-serif,
+    size: font-size,
+  )

   // make a title
   set page(numbering: "1") if not titlepage
   align(center)[